microsoft/TypeScript/doc/spec.md

 The ***root module*** of an entity is defined as follows:

-* The root module of a non-exported entity is the entity’s parent module.
+* The root module of a non-exported entity is the entity's parent module.
-* The root module of an exported entity is the root module of the entity’s parent module.
+* The root module of an exported entity is the root module of the entity's parent module.

 Intuitively, the root module of an entity is the outermost module body from within which the entity is reachable.

-Interfaces, enums, and internal modules are “open ended,” meaning that interface, enum, and internal module declarations with the same qualified name relative to a common root are automatically merged.
+Interfaces, enums, and internal modules are "open ended," meaning that interface, enum, and internal module declarations with the same qualified name relative to a common root are automatically merged.
 For further details, see sections [7.2](#7.2), [9.3](#9.3), and [10.5](#10.5).

 Namespace, type, and member names exist in separate declaration spaces.
 Furthermore, declarations of non-instantiated modules (modules that contain only interfaces or modules at all levels of nesting) do not introduce a member name in their containing declaration space.
-This means that the following is permitted, provided module ‘X’ contains only interface or module declarations at all levels of nesting:
+This means that the following is permitted, provided module 'X' contains only interface or module declarations at all levels of nesting:

 ```TypeScript
 module M {